RukshanPokharel/react-nestjs-AuthApp-Nest/README.md

+A simple application made in react, nestjs and mysql for authenticating user.

 To setup this nest js project clone the project and run the following commands

 1. npm install
 2. npm run start